-Audio playback support in the DIABLO16 Processor enables the uLCD-220RD module to play audio WAV files stored in the micro-SD memory card.
-An external amplifier is required, as the output of the uLCD-220RD is a filtered PWM only, with separate amplifier enable signal.
-A simple instruction enables the user to play/pause/stop audio files while continuing the execution of the user application code, such as display updates, communications, etc. The audio system also allows real time pitch change of audio samples.
+Audio playback support in the DIABLO16 Processor enables this module to play audio WAV files stored in the micro-SD memory card.
+Filtered PWM audio is generated and made available on the AUDIO pin of the 30 way ZIF connector, ready to interface with an audio amplifier on your application board.

+A simple instruction enables the user to play/pause/stop audio files while continuing the execution of the user application code, such as display updates, touch recognition, communications, etc. The audio system also allows real time pitch change of audio samples.